augustinsangam/crazyflie-project/communication/server-dashboard.md

 # Server dashboard communication

-All communication are made through JSON.
-This is the basic transfert schema.
+All communications are made through JSON.
+This is the basic transfer schema.

 ```json
 {